vegaprotocol/documentation/docs/api/websocket.md

 import TabItem from '@theme/TabItem';

-Vega's API has websocket endpoints that offer real-time updates to changes in state of the Vega network, allowing subscriptions to events such as per-market trades or changes to a party's position.
+Vega's API contains websocket endpoints that offer real-time updates to changes in state of the Vega network, allowing subscriptions to events such as per-market trades or changes to a party's position.

 As Vega is a blockchain time moves in discrete blocks and so updates will appear as blocks are executed.

 ## Authentication and Ratelimiting

-API tokens are not required for access as all the API are public.
-TLS is supported on all websocket endpoints but note that it is enabled a particular data node is a choice made by the node operator.
+API tokens are not required to access the API as they are all public.
+TLS is supported on all websocket endpoints but note that whether it is enabled on a particular data node is a choice made by the node operator.

 Websocket connections are ratelimited by a maximum allowed number of subscriptions per IP address.
 The default maximum is set to 250 connections but note that this value may differ between data node operators.